cdjq/DFRobot_RP2040_SCI/README.md

   /**
    * @fn getVersion
    * @brief Get firmware version number of SCI Acquisition Module
-   * @n The version number is 16-bit data, high 8 bits (b15~b9): represents the leftmost number
+   * @n The version number is 16-bit data, the high 8bits(b15-b9) represent the leftmost number
-   * @n Middle 4 bits (b8~b4): represents the middle number
+   * @n The middle 4bits (b8-b4) represent the middle number
-   * @n Low 4 bits: represents the rightmost number
+   * @n The low 4bits represent the rightmost number
-   * @n For example: 0x0123 corresponds to the version number of V1.2.3
+   * @n For example, 0x0123 corresponds to V1.2.3
    *
    * @return 16-bit version number
    */
   uint16_t getVersion();
   /**
    * @fn getVersionDescription
-   * @brief Get version description character string
+   * @brief Get version description char string
    *
-   * @return Return version description character string, for example, version id: 0x0123 returns the version description character string of V1.2.3
+   * @return Return version description char string, e.g. id：0x0123 The returned version decription char string is V1.2.3 */
-   */
   String getVersionDescription(uint16_t version);

   /**
    * @fn setPort1(char *sku)
-   * @brief Set supported SKU on Port1, which can be connected to analog & digital sensors, select the sensor connected to Port1 by SKU
+   * @brief Set SKU on Port1, which can be connected to analog & digital sensors, select the sensor connected to Port1 by SKU
    *
-   * @param sku  Parameters of Port1, the list of supported SKU can be viewed on OLED display or by getAnalogSensorSKU()/getDigitalSensorSKU()
+   * @param sku  Parameters for Port1, The supported SKU list can be viewed on OLED display or by getAnalogSensorSKU()/getDigitalSensorSKU()
-   * @n     "NULL"       Indicates clearing sensor settings of Port1 and configuring sensor mode as analog sensor mode
+   * @n     "NULL"       Clear sensor settings for Port1 and configure mode as analog sensor mode
-   * @n     "Analog"     Indicates selecting Analog voltage data acquisition, unit mV
+   * @n     "Analog"     Select analog voltage data acquisition, unit mV
-   * @n     SKU of analog sensor indicates selecting the SKU of an analog sensor and configuring mode as analog sensor mode
+   * @n     Analog sensor SKU  Select the SKU of an analog sensor and configure mode as analog sensor mode
-   * @n     SKU of digital sensor indicates selecting the SKU of an analog sensor and configuring mode as digital sensor mode
+   * @n     Digital sensor SKU Select the SKU of a digital sensor and configure mode as digital sensor mode
    * @return uint8_t Error Code
-   * @n      ERR_CODE_NONE         or 0x00  Set successful
+   * @n      ERR_CODE_NONE         or 0x00  Setting succeed
    * @n      ERR_CODE_CMD_INVAILED or 0x01  Invalid command
-   * @n      ERR_CODE_RES_PKT      or 0x02  Response packet error
+   * @n      ERR_CODE_RES_PKT      or 0x02  Response package error
-   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C master
+   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C controller(master)
-   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response packet reception timeout
+   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response package receive timeout
-   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command packet or command mismatch
+   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command package or unmatched command
-   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Slave break
+   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Peripheral(slave) fault
-   * @n      ERR_CODE_ARGS         or 0x07  The set parameter is wrong */
+   * @n      ERR_CODE_ARGS         or 0x07  Set wrong parameters
+   */
   uint8_t setPort1(char *sku);

   /**
    * @fn getPort1(ePort1IFMode_t mode)
-   * @brief Get the sensor mode and SKU config of Port1
+   * @brief Get the sensor mode on port1 and SKU config
    *
    * @param mode  eADIFMode_t enum variable pointer
    * @n     eAnalogMode    Analog sensor mode
    * @n     eDigitalMode   Digital sensor mode
-   * @return SKU of the sensor connected to Port1
+   * @return SKU of the sensor connected to port1
-   * @n      "NULL"        Indicates that Port1 is configured or connected to no sensor
+   * @n      "NULL"        Port1 is configured or connected to no sensor
-   * @n      "Analog"      Indicates that Port1 is configured as reading voltage data of Port1
+   * @n      "Analog"      Port1 is configured as reading its voltage data
-   * @n      7-bit SKU        Indicates that Port1 is configured as reading data from a digital or analog sensor */
+   * @n      7-bit SKU     Port1 is configured as reading data from a digital or analog sensor */
   String getPort1(ePort1IFMode_t *mode);

   /**
    * @fn setPort2(char *sku)
-   * @brief Set supported SKU on Port2, which can be connected to I2C & UART sensors, UART sensors need to be selected by SKU; I2C sensors are automatically selected after connection, and you just need to configure Port2 as I2C mode
+   * @brief Set SKU on Port2, which can be connected to I2C & UART sensors.
+I2C sensors can be auto selected when connected,
+     @ you just need to configure the mode as I2C mode for port2.
+But for UART sensors, please select by SKU.
    *
-   * @param sku  Parameters of Port2, the list of supported SKU can be viewed on the OLED display or by getUARTSensorSKU()
+   * @param sku  Parameters for Port2, the supported SKU list can be viewed on the OLED display or by getUARTSensorSKU()
    * @n     "NULL"       Configure Port2 as I2C mode and clear the config related to UART sensor on Port2
-   * @n     SKU of a UART sensor indicates the SKU of a UART sensor is selected and the mode is configured as UART sensor mode
+   * @n     UART sensor SKU indicates a UART sensor SKU is selected and the mode is configured as UART sensor mode
    * @return uint8_t Error code
-   * @n      ERR_CODE_NONE         or 0x00  Set successful
+   * @n      ERR_CODE_NONE         or 0x00  Setting succeed
    * @n      ERR_CODE_CMD_INVAILED or 0x01  Invalid command
-   * @n      ERR_CODE_RES_PKT      or 0x02  Response packet error
+   * @n      ERR_CODE_RES_PKT      or 0x02  Response package error
-   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C master
+   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C controller
-   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response packet reception timeout
+   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response package receive timeout
-   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command packet or command mismatch
+   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command package or unmatched command
-   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Slave break
+   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Peripheral fault
-   * @n      ERR_CODE_ARGS         or 0x07  The set parameter is wrong */
+   * @n      ERR_CODE_ARGS         or 0x07  Set wrong parameters
+   */
   uint8_t setPort2(char *sku);

   /**
    * @fn getPort2(ePort23Mode_t mode)
-   * @brief Get the sensor mode and SKU config of Port2
+   * @brief Get the sensor mode on port2 and SKU config
    *
    * @param mode  eI2CUARTMode_t enum variable pointer
    * @n     eI2CMode    I2C sensor mode
    * @n     eUARTMode   UART sensor mode
    * @return SKU of the sensor connected to Port2
-   * @n      "NULL"        Indicates Port2 is configured or connected to no sensor
+   * @n      "NULL"        Port2 is configured or connected to no sensor
-   * @n      7-bit SKU set     SKU corresponding to I2C or UART sensor */
+   * @n      7-bit SKU set     The SKU corresponding to I2C or UART sensor */
   String getPort2(ePort23Mode_t *mode);

   /**
    * @fn setPort3(char *sku)
-   * @brief Set supported SKU on Port3, which can be connected to I2C & UART sensors, UART sensors need to be selected by SKU; I2C sensors are automatically selected after connection, and you just need to configure Port3 as I2C mode
+   * @brief Set SKU on Port3, which can be connected to I2C & UART sensors.
+I2C sensors can be auto selected when connected,
+     @ you just need to configure the mode as I2C mode for port2.
+But for UART sensors, please select by SKU.
    *
-   * @param sku  Parameters of Port3, the list of supported SKU can be viewed on the OLED display or by getUARTSensorSKU()
+   * @param sku  Parameters for Port3, the supported SKU list can be viewed on the OLED display or by getUARTSensorSKU()
    * @n     "NULL"       Configure Port3 as I2C mode and clear the config related to UART sensors on Port3
-   * @n     SKU of a UART sensor indicates the SKU of a UART sensor is selected and the mode is configured as UART sensor mode
+   * @n     UART sensor SKU indicates a UART sensor SKU is selected and the mode is configured as UART sensor mode
    * @return uint8_t Error code
-   * @n      ERR_CODE_NONE         or 0x00  Set successful
+   * @n      ERR_CODE_NONE         or 0x00  Setting succeed
    * @n      ERR_CODE_CMD_INVAILED or 0x01  Invalid command
-   * @n      ERR_CODE_RES_PKT      or 0x02  Response packet error
+   * @n      ERR_CODE_RES_PKT      or 0x02  Response package error
-   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C master
+   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C controller
-   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response packet reception timeout
+   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response package receive timeout
-   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command packet or command mismatch
+   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command package or unmatched command
-   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Slave break
+   * @n      ERR_CODE_SLAVE_BREAK  or 0x06  Peripheral fault
-   * @n      ERR_CODE_ARGS         or 0x07  The set parameter is wrong */
+   * @n      ERR_CODE_ARGS         or 0x07  Set wrong parameters
+   */
   uint8_t setPort3(char *sku);

   /**
    * @fn getPort3(ePort23Mode_t mode)
-   * @brief Get the sensor mode and SKU config of Port3
+   * @brief Get the sensor mode on port3 and SKU config
    *
    * @param mode  eI2CUARTMode_t enum variable pointer
    * @n     eI2CMode    I2C sensor mode
    * @n     eUARTMode   UART sensor mode
    * @return SKU of the sensor connected to Port3
-   * @n      "NULL"        Indicates Port3 is configured or connected to no sensor
+   * @n      "NULL"        Port3 is configured or connected to no sensor
-   * @n      7-bit SKU set     SKU corresponding to I2C or UART sensor */
+   * @n      7-bit SKU set     The SKU corresponding to I2C or UART sensor */
   String getPort3(ePort23Mode_t *mode);

   /**
    * @fn setRecvTimeout
-   * @brief Set reception timeout
+   * @brief Set receive timeout
    *
-   * @param timeout When there are many sensors connected to SCI Acquisition Module, you need to increase the reception timeout value appropriately when reading a large amount of data, the default is 2s
+   * @param timeout When there are many sensors connected to SCI Acquisition Module, you need to increase the receive timeout value appropriately when reading a large amount of data, the default is 2s
    */
   void setRecvTimeout(uint32_t timeout = 2000);
   /**